Barcelona's Port Cable Car: Experience the Thrill of Barcelona's Transbordador Aeri del Port Cable Car

 These times should be checked prior to making the journey as they are subject to seasonal change, holidays and weather conditions.

-Official Website With Complete Barcelona Cable car operating hours.
+Official website with Barcelona cable car operating hours.

 Tel: +34 93 430 4716